suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #  Introduction

 A firmware update mechanism is an essential security feature for IoT devices to deal with vulnerabilities.
-While the transport of firmware images to the devices themselves is important there are already various techniques available.
+The transport of firmware images to the devices themselves is important security aspect.
+Luckily, there are already various device management solutions available offering the distribution of firmware images to IoT devices.
 Equally important is the inclusion of metadata about the conveyed firmware image (in the form of a manifest) and the use of a security wrapper to provide end-to-end security protection to detect modifications and (optionally) to make reverse engineering more difficult.
-End-to-end security allows the author, who builds the firmware image, to be sure that no other party (including potential adversaries) can install firmware updates on IoT devices without adequate privileges.
-For confidentiality protected firmware images it is additionally required to encrypt the firmware image.
+Firmware signing allows the author, who builds the firmware image, to be sure that no other party (including potential adversaries) can install firmware updates on IoT devices without adequate privileges.
+For confidentiality protected firmware images it is additionally required to encrypt the firmware image and to distribute the content encryption key securely.
+The support for firmware and payload encryption via the SUIT manifest format is described in a companion document {{I-D.ietf-suit-firmware-encryption}}.
 Starting security protection at the author is a risk mitigation technique so firmware images and manifests can be stored on untrusted repositories; it also reduces the scope of a compromise of any repository or intermediate system to be no worse than a denial of service.

-A manifest is a bundle of metadata describing one or more code or data payloads and how to:
+A manifest is a bundle of metadata about the firmware for an IoT device, where to find the firmware, and the devices to which it applies.

-* Obtain any dependencies
-* Obtain the payload(s)
-* Install them
-* Verify them
-* Load them into memory
-* Invoke them

 This specification defines the SUIT manifest format and it is intended to meet several goals:

 * Meet the requirements defined in {{RFC9124}}.
-* Simple to parse on a constrained node
+* Simple to parse on a constrained node.
-* Simple to process on a constrained node
+* Simple to process on a constrained node.
-* Compact encoding
+* Compact encoding.
-* Comprehensible by an intermediate system
+* Comprehensible by an intermediate system.
-* Expressive enough to enable advanced use cases on advanced nodes
+* Expressive enough to enable advanced use cases on advanced nodes.
-* Extensible
+* Extensible.

 The SUIT manifest can be used for a variety of purposes throughout its lifecycle, such as:

-* a Firmware Author to reason about releasing a firmware.
-* a Network Operator to reason about compatibility of a firmware.
+* a Network Operator to reason about compatibility of a firmware, such as timing and acceptance of firmware updates.
 * a Device Operator to reason about the impact of a firmware.
-* the Device Operator to manage distribution of firmware to devices.
-* a Plant Manager to reason about timing and acceptance of firmware updates.
 * a device to reason about the authority & authenticity of a firmware prior to installation.
 * a device to reason about the applicability of a firmware.
 * a device to reason about the installation of a firmware.